-The vision and mission of NU are posted on its web site at: https://www.nu.edu.sa/en/university-mission
+The vision and mission of NU are posted on its web site at: http://portal.nu.edu.sa/web/guest/universitymission:jsessionid=E902D22907AE694D B176460BE4F05506.s2

 The mission of the university (Najran University) focuses mainly on 3 elements as follows:

 - 1. Distinctive education that meets the needs of society and the labour market. - 2.
 Contribute effectively to sustainable development through applied research, the optimal use of modern technologies. - 3.
 The active partnership at the local, regional and global levels.